Shopify/shopify_python_api/README.md

 ```

 ### Billing
 _Note: Your application must be public to test the billing process.
-To test on a development store use the `'test': true` flag_
+To test on a development store use the `'test': True` flag_

 1. Create charge after session has been activated
     ```python